Inclusion and Diversity

 The Disability Confident scheme helps employers make the most of the talents that disabled people can bring to the workplace.
 They’re also advising us on how to successfully recruit and retain disabled people, as well as those with health conditions.

 We recognise that people with disabilities often face significant challenges in finding and sustaining meaningful employment.
 As a responsible employer, we recognise our ability to remove barriers to employment people may face.
+To help us in our journey, we’ve become members of the Business Disability Forum

 Women in Finance